 Stay on top of vet visits and vaccinations

 You can greatly reduce the chance of your puppy contracting diseases by fully vaccinating according to your vet’s recommendations and avoiding gaps in the immunization schedule.

-Veterinarians will most likely recommend the core vaccinations: parvovirus, distemper, canine hepatitis and rabies.
+Veterinarians will most likely recommend the core vaccinations: parvovirus, distemper, canine hepatitis and rabies, shortly after you bring your puppy home.
 Depending on your dog’s risk of exposure, your vet may also recommend vaccinations against leptospira, bordetella bronchiseptica and borrelia burgdorferi.

 Until all shots are completed, veterinarians usually recommend keeping your puppy away from dog parks, doggy daycares, obedience classes, and other places where unvaccinated dogs may gather.

 In addition to vaccinations, you should keep up with regular wellness visits with your vet, especially in cases where you notice something wrong with your pup.
 An early diagnosis can save their life and, quite possibly, a lot of extra vet bills down the road.